-Citigroup Inc. (C), ranked third by assets among U.S. banks, received inquiries from state attorneys general as part of an international probe into rigging of a key benchmark used to set loan rates.
+Citigroup Inc. (C:US), ranked third by assets among U.S. banks, received inquiries from state attorneys general as part of an international probe into rigging of a key benchmark used to set loan rates.

 Regulators have queried at least a dozen banks worldwide about their roles in setting the London interbank offered rate, or Libor, the most widely used benchmark for interest rates, affecting more than $360 trillion in financial products.
 U.S. prosecutors are preparing to file charges later this year against traders from banks involved in a bid-rigging scheme to manipulate Libor, a person with knowledge of the case has said.